hughperkins/selfstudy-IBP/README.md

 I also separated out my reading through Doshi-Velez's "accelerated sampling" paper, because it was also using a lot of browser memory.
 Actually, this will probably be moved to a separate repo at some point, probably.

 - [accelerated_gibbs_sampling.ipynb](accelerated_gibbs_sampling.ipynb) (This is in-progress, for now)

-## news

-- 2015 jan 11: just discovered that when the notebooks are displayed in the github viewer, any consecutive equations are displayed showing only the last equation
-  - a temporary workaround for this is to put `&nbsp;` between the equations, which is a bit ugly, but better than skipping equations